nuxt/vercel-builder/README.md

 - Type: `Boolean`
 - Default: `false`

 To pre-render routes during the build using `nuxt generate` set this to true.
-Routes that are not generated will fallback to the server lambda, use the [Nuxt.js' routes option](https://nuxtjs.org/api/configuration-generate/#routes) to enable generation of certain routes.
+Routes that are not generated will fallback to the server lambda.
+You will need to [specify the routes to be generated](https://nuxtjs.org/api/configuration-generate/#routes) in your `nuxt.config`.

 Example: